milanvdmaaten/portfolio/content/blog/npo/index.md

       ## **Skip the process of searching what to watch.**

-      One of the big differences between watching content via streaming services vs. television is that the process to find something to watch takes longer via streaming services.
-A user first needs to search for something to watch before he starts watching.
+      Research showed that one of the big differences between watching content via streaming services vs. television is that the process of finding something to watch takes longer via streaming services.
+A user first needs to search on the streaming service for something to watch before he starts watching.
 When watching something on tv it's just a matter of turning on the tv and start watching.
-That's why we tried to copy this pattern to the NPO platform.
-When the user selects the 'Live' menu tab the last watched channel opens up.
-The live programme starts playing (without sound).
+In order to shorten the searching process, we copied copy this tv pattern to the NPO platform.
+When selecting the 'Live' menu tab the last watched channel opens up and the live program starts to play (without sound).
   - type: imagesBlock
     size: extra-small
     carrousel: false